IN THIS SECTION:

 The Primary Industries Education Foundation (PIEF) is an independent, not-for-profit organisation aimed at delivering food and fibre education programs to primary and high school children across the country, and ensuring agriculture is factored into the national curriculum.

-Research by PIEF in March 2012 found that 75 percent of children believe cotton is an animal product and 27 percent think yoghurt is a plant product.
+Research by PIEF found that 75 percent of children believe cotton is an animal product and 27 percent think yoghurt is a plant product.
 The research clearly shows that more needs to be done to build children's understanding of where food and fibre comes from: exactly why the PIEF exists.

 The PIEF is dedicated to raising the profile and awareness of farming among students to foster greater understanding and appreciation of farming's relevance to the everyday lives of Australians, and to encourage more students to consider agricultural-related careers.